-Storing wine is an art, as is collecting the right wine.
-Below, find out how to store wine bottles and what to do if you need more wine storage space.
+Storing wine is an art, as is collecting the best wine.
+Read our quick tips on how to store wine bottles and what to do if you need more wine storage space.

-If you collect wine and consider yourself quite the enthusiast, then no doubt you will at some point run out of storage.
-You might also come across an issue with having non-uniform bottle types, especially if you enjoy the different varieties of bottles you can buy.
+If you collect wine and consider yourself an expert (or even just an enthusiast), then no doubt you will at some point run out of storage.
+You might also come across an issue with having non-uniform bottle shapes, especially if you enjoy the different varieties of wine you can buy.

-This shouldn’t be something that stops you buying more bottles, or more unique bottles, because there are plenty of off-site cheap self storage solutions for you to utilise to help you expand your collection.
+This shouldn’t be something that stops you buying more bottles, or more uniquely shaped bottles, because there are plenty of storage solutions for you to help you expand your collection.

-Here are six tips to help you with building your collection, and storing it:
+Here are our 6 quick tips to help you with storing your wine your collection

-As well as storing wine correctly it is important to also pack it correctly when moving it into cheap self storage.
+As well as storing wine correctly it is important to also pack it correctly when moving it.
 It is most at risk when it is in transit, just like any glass object or anything delicate.
-Preparing your self storage unit before you take your wine is a great idea to ensure you can place the wine directly where you want it to be.
+Preparing your self storage unit before you transport your wine is a great idea to ensure you can place the wine directly where you want it to be.
 When moving it, be sure to go the extra mile to pack it correctly, using separators and soft materials to wedge the wine so it doesn’t move around.
 Once placed in your self storage unit you can take pleasure in creating a directory of where the different wines you have are, when you bought them, how much for, what their vintage is and so on.